amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 The SDK initializes the device ID in the following order, with the device ID being set to the first valid value encountered:

 1. Device id in configuration on initialization
-2. "deviceId" value from URL param, for example `http://example.com/?deviceId=123456789`.
+2. "deviceId" value from URL parameter, for example `http://example.com/?deviceId=123456789`.
 See  [cross domain tracking](#cross-domain-tracking) for more details
 3. Device id in cookie storage.
 Refer to [cookie management](#cookie-management) for more details
 4. Device id in cookie storage of Browser SDK.
 Refer to [cookie management](/docs/sdks/analytics/browser/browser-sdk-2#cookie-management) for more details
 5. A randomly generated 36-character UUID